Food Science Distance Education Program

 Interested in increasing your knowledge of food science?

-If so, tap into the distance education programs available through Kansas State University's Food Science Program and Division of Continuing Education, which has won national awards in distance education innovation.
+If so, tap into the distance education programs available through Kansas State University's Food Science Program and Kansas State University's Global Campus, which has won national awards in distance education innovation.

 Distance education allows students to pursue additional degrees or training without disrupting employment or family life.
 With few exceptions, students do not have to travel to the K-State campus to participate in courses or training programs.